top of page

 Jeremy Ney - Author of AMERICAN INEQUALITY

 Jeremy launched AMERICAN INEQUALITY after nearly a decade of research at the Federal Reserve, MIT, and Harvard.
-His goal is to look across new metrics of inequality and tie them all together through maps and neighborhoods.
+His goal is to look across new metrics of inequality and tie them together through maps and neighborhoods.
 He was born and raised in Brooklyn, where he now lives with his wife.

 StephMottaHeadshot_edited.jpg

-Steph Motta
+Steph Motta - Data Analytics

-Steph, a data analytics collaborator for American Inequality, is passionate about research and visualizations to help communicate complex topics.
+Steph is passionate about research and visualizations to help communicate complex topics.
 She is an MBA candidate at Presidio Graduate School and lives in upstate NY.

 Emma Lee Portrait.jpg

-Emma Lee
+Emma Lee - Data Developer

 Emma is a pre-Doctoral Fellow at Harvard University Opportunity Insights.
 She uses data analytics and computer programming to effectively inform stakeholders for a more equitable future.